IEEEBerkeley/hope-www/pcb.rst

 Grading
 -------
 Your grade is primarily based on completion of labs and assignments.
-The final project is graded on effort and a demonstration or description of your work.
+The final project is graded on effort and a demonstration of concepts taught in the course.
 Students need 70% to pass.

 - Labs and assignments: 70%
 - Project: 30%